Military organization

-Military organization or military organisation is the structuring of the armed forces of a state so as to offer such military capability as a national defense policy may require.
-In some countries paramilitary forces are included in a nation's armed forces, though not considered military.
-Armed forces that are not a part of military or paramilitary organizations, such as insurgent forces, often mimic military organizations, or use these structures, while formal military organization tends to use hierarchical forms.
+Military organization (AE) or military organisation (BE) is the structuring of the armed forces of a state so as to offer such military capability as a national defense policy may require.
+Formal military organization tends to use hierarchical forms (see Modern hierarchy for terminology and approximate troop strength per hierarchical unit).

+In some countries, paramilitary forces are included in a nation's armed forces, though not considered military.
+Armed forces that are not a part of military or paramilitary organizations, such as insurgent forces, often emulate military organizations, or use these structures.

 History

 The use of formalized ranks in a hierarchical structure came into widespread use with the Roman Army.
+The Roman Army was organized into legions, each comprising around 5000 soldiers and led by a legate.
+Each legion was further divided into centuries which were led by centurions.